pshields/cyber_ui/README.md

 ### What visual design guidelines does Cyber UI follow?

-Cyber UI generally attempts to conform to the [Material Design](https://material.io/) aesthetic and principles.
+Cyber UI generally attempts to conform to the [Material Design](https://material.io/) aesthetic and principles by default.
+Many of the Cyber UI components and services have been designed to allow for use of custom display components, if different styling is desired.

 ### How does Cyber UI relate to Angular Material?